Close Menu

 The growing adoption of electric products, coupled with the significant tax and rebate benefits offered by the public sector, have ensured clean energy companies have a unique opportunity to educate customers on the cost-saving legislation of the IRA.
 Contractors will be a significant part of the clean energy movement and while there will be challenges along the way, a new sales approach will help to improve the lives of consumers, drive business growth and protect our planet for future generations to come.

-See also Solar Power in the Arctic (2025)
+See also Solar Power in Space and Interplanetary Exploration (2024)

 Billy Parish is the co-founder and executive chair of Mosaic, a leading financing platform for U.S. residential solar and sustainable home improvements.